whediger/resources-books-links/README.md

 -----------

 ## Creating better organizations
+The idea of creating a better organization is for it to find and provide a unique purpose of value to the rest of the world ethically and in a way it is able to sustain itself.
+* It’s true that a corporation must make money.
+* It is also true that if we do not eat we will starve to death.
+* Neither of these statements proves that either are inherently evil.

+What are we going to do about it?

 * [Leading Digital: Turning Technology into Business Transformation](https://www.amazon.com/Leading-Digital-Technology-Business-Transformation/dp/1625272472/ref=sr_1_1?dchild=1&keywords=leading+digital&qid=1620936237&s=books&sr=1-1)
   * If you think the phrase “going digital” is only relevant for industries like tech, media, and entertainment—think again.
 In fact, mobile, analytics, social media, sensors, and cloud computing have already fundamentally changed the entire business landscape as we know it—including your industry.
 The problem is that most accounts of digital in business focus on Silicon Valley stars and tech start-ups.
 But what about the other 90-plus percent of the economy?